ESGF/esgfpy-solr/README.md

 assumed to be freely available (typically, on a restricted port such as 8984 to clients on localhost).
 This module has no dependencies except for those already contained in a standard Python installation.

+Behind the scenes, the module parses the metadata update instructions provided by the user, and encodes them in an XML document that follows the Solr specificiation for tomic updates, then sends this XML document to the Solr server.

 ## Quick Start

 Check out this module from GitHub: